Aronshire/encrypt-program/README.md

 ## How create a setup file?
 1) You should editing build_installer.js file.
 This file the contain .msi file settings.
+2) Run the build command.
-2) Run the setup command.
+3) Run the setup command.